 We’ve long been smitten with Barcelona and we’ve been many times over the years and visited in every season so trust us when we say that summer is the best.
 The streets are lively with locals out until late at night and the laidback beach scene makes the city a lot more relaxed and fun.
 When you’re ready to move on, train is by far the best way to explore.

-Home to Cava, Spain’s favourite sparkling wine, and a superb wine museum in Villafranca, the Penedés region is less than an hour southwest of Barcelona, accessible by local and regional train.
 It takes just under 40 minutes on the AVE to get from Barcelona to Girona, a gastronomic centre northeast that’s home to one of the world’s best restaurants, El Celler de Can Roca.
-The city also boasts plenty of other eateries, both cutting-edge and traditional, while there are wonderful restaurants, as well as artisanal producers, and wineries in the surrounding countryside.
+The city also boasts plenty of other eateries, both cutting-edge and traditional, as well as artisanal producers and wineries in the surrounding countryside.

 From Barcelona it’s an easy five hours via Pamplona to San Sebastian, with its sparkling harbour, sandy beaches, and surf culture.
 Another of our favourite summer destinations, it’s also a culinary capital – this time of the Basque region – and from here it’s an hour by train to Bilbao, famous for its food as much as its outstanding art museum.